 These Articles may be amended or revised by a two-thirds vote of the Membership of the Association present and voting at a meeting thereof,

 Proposed Amendments to these Articles shall be submitted to the Chair of the Law and Legislation Committee at least sixty (60) days prior to any vote of the Association thereon for proper review and submittal to the membership.
-Proposed amendments may be voted on at any meeting of the Association following review and recommendation of the Law & Legislation Committee and notice of the proposed amendment or planned revision has been submitted in writing to the membership at least thirty (30) days prior to the meeting at which the vote is taken.
+Proposed amendments may be voted on at any meeting of the Association following review and recommendation of the Law & Legislation Committee, the Associations Executive Board and notice of the proposed amendment or planned revision has been submitted in writing to the membership at least thirty (30) days prior to the meeting at which the vote is taken.

 Conflict with USATF Regulations: The Association will operate in accordance with the Bylaws, rules and regulations of USATF.
 Any Bylaws or Regulations of the Association which conflicts with USATF Bylaws or regulations binding on the Association will be null and void until brought into the conformance.
 If any article is rendered null and void, the remainder of the Bylaws and Regulations shall remain in full force and effect.